bitprj/devrel/IMC_DataScience/IMC_OOPTutorial/blog.md

 Here’s an object in action.
-We’re making a Person object named “John” with a first name input of “John” (shocker), a last name input of “Smith”, and an age input of 26.
-Note that this is in a completely separate file.
-We’re just storing Person.java and PersonTest.java in the same directory.
+This line of code creates a new Person object, and runs the code inside the associated constructor for that object.
+In this case, we’re making a Person object named “John” with a first name input of “John” (shocker), a last name input of “Smith”, and an age input of 26.
+If we didn't know John's age, we could simply input "John" and "Smith" and the object would be created with the second constructor I wrote, since that one only needs a first and last name.
+In that case, the "age" value would be set to -1, which I'm using to indicate an unknown age.

+​			*Note that this is in a completely separate file.
+We’re just storing Person.java and PersonTest.java in the same directory.*

 With that, we’re 1 for 3 in the things we want this Person object to do.
 It can store that info, sure, but there’s no magic trick with Objects for accessing the variables within them*.
 We’ll have to write that in ourselves, via a method.

-​			*there actually is indeed a trick for this, but it’s bad form.
+​			*There actually is indeed a trick for this, but it’s bad form.
 When we initially created those variables, we made them private.
 If they were instead public, we 			could then just access, and edit, them from anywhere.
 This typically isn’t what we’re looking to do though, since granting full access to those variables can 			be messy.
 If you’re coding Person.java, do you want the people using it to be able to modify firstName or lastName freely?
 Probably not.*

-You most likely already know what a method is, but just in case, a real quick reminder: a **method** is just a fancy name for a function.
+You most likely already know what a method is, but just in case, a quick reminder: a **method** is just a fancy name for a function.
 You (optionally) input a value, it does something, and (optionally) outputs a value (the only required part of those three is that it does something).
 If we want methods to retrieve the variables, we just need to write some public methods in Person.java that will return the desired values:

 ![img](https://lh6.googleusercontent.com/Lmtty-FotG5btSIPU7eBzFYbY76k3W1Hwd9CLvkR1h-scr5dHKTgId5WVDqjp4QlDSbViF67QRFp0iGGStmKbmA6kqB7OCUr2945a0rwdM-oUQMcO15dykRMGshkN5DSvUcuM72q)